-The Finance Committee of the Board of Directors of Schlumberger Limited (“Schlumberger,” and such board, the “Board,” and such committee, the “Committee”) shall consist of at least three directors.
+The Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger”) shall consist of at least three directors.
 The members of the Committee and its Chair shall be appointed by the Board, upon the recommendation of the Nominating and Governance Committee and may be removed by the Board at its discretion.

 The Committee's Purpose

 The purpose of the Committee is to assist the Board and management of Schlumberger in discharging their responsibilities with regard to financing policies of Schlumberger and its subsidiaries and to serve as the Committee for pension and profit-sharing trusts as required by US law.

 The authority and responsibilities of the Committee are to:

 - recommend investment and derivative guidelines for the cash and currency exposures of Schlumberger and its subsidiaries

 - review the actual and projected financial situation and capital needs of Schlumberger as needed on the